10 Pittsburgh Institutions For Food That You Must Try

 When we published our article about famous Pittsburgh foods, we got a lot of feedback and recommendations for restaurants that are famous (and rightfully so) but are not necessarily offering foods that are quintessentially Pittsburgh.

-Places like The O in Oakland, Lenten fish fries, and Gus & YiaYia's were a few great suggestions.
+Places like The O in Oakland (now closed), Lenten fish fries, and Gus & YiaYia's were a few great suggestions.
 These all have die-hard followings, but we can't say that French fries, fish sandwiches, or ice balls are universally identified as being “Pittsburgh” despite their popularity.

 We made the distinction in that article to only focus on foods that were either invented in Pittsburgh, adopted as regional cuisine, or offer the definitive dish in a few key categories.
 Simply being a popular restaurant in the city does not necessarily make the cut for what we were going for there.